Society is Crumbling

 I don’t think I would care so much if I wasn’t so into words, language, creating stories or getting a point across.
 I don’t want to live without words like devotion, loyalty, dignity, grace, honour.
 Not only that, but I want those words to be relevant in day to day relationships – at home, at work, at play.
 To operate in the world with dignity, with grace – these things seem not to have been shown to many young women.
 I want those words returned to us as women, I want them to be a part of how women are described.
 Not skanks, sluts, bitches, snobs, beeatch and every other name that is used to describe us these days.

-And who wants to be loyal to, devoted to or honour a slag anyway?
+And who wants to be loyal to, devoted to, or honor a slag anyway?

 The Neighbourhood